conversejs/converse.js/docs/source/theming.rst

 Setting up your environment
 ===========================

-In order to theme converse.js, you first need to set up a :ref:`development` environment.
+In order to theme Converse, you first need to set up a :ref:`development` environment.

 You'll also want to preview the changes you make in your browser, for which a webserver will be useful.